 When you have a big idea that you want to get right, it can save you a lot of time and money to concept test it before you bring it to the world.
 Concept testing allows you to refine a product concept, ad campaign, new logo, or even a landing page by getting feedback directly from your target market.
 It can be as simple and quick or iterative and sophisticated as you need.

-Here are some ideas to help beginners and pros get it right.
+Here are some ideas to help beginners and pros get started with concept testing to collect data and insights on ideas before launch.
 And when you’re ready to delve deeper, make sure to also read our comprehensive guide to concept testing.

 Unfortunately, the consequences of pursuing a bad idea are often significant.

 A bad idea leads your business to a negative reputation, which heavily influences your organization’s ability to grow or remain stable.
 For example, hiring becomes 10% more expensive when a company has a bad reputation, while the cost of retaining workers grows by more than 20%.
 And when your bad idea impacts a customer’s experience?
 95% will share it with others, deterring prospects from purchasing your products or services.

 Companies of all shapes and sizes are vulnerable to making mistakes if they don’t test their ideas first.
 Below are specific examples and a study showing that when a bad idea moves forward, it can be costly.

 Expensive advertising: Companies that publish annoying online ads pay $.153 more per ad displayed.
 Given the number of times an ad gets shown can quickly become expensive.

 Ineffective package and logo designs: Package design can make or break product sales.
 Cigarette maker Marlboro, for example, was mandated by the Australian Government to stop using its logo and typeface on its packaging.
 This contributed to the most significant decline in Australia’s purchase and consumption of cigarettes in 20 years